-Sonja is the co-founder and co-facilitator of the Institute for Racial Equity in Literacy.
-She is an author, consultant, and Director of Diversity and Equity at TCRWP.
-Sonja is the Senior Advisor of the Heinemann Fellows.
-She has adapted the forthcoming Stamped for Kids, published by Little Brown Books for Young Readers, and is the co-author of four books published by Heinemann: Teaching Interpretation: Using Text-Based Evidence to Construct Meaning (2014), Flip Your Writing Workshop: A Blended Learning Approach (2016), Breathing New Life into Book Clubs: A Practical Guide for Teachers (2019) and Critical Literacy: Unlocking Contemporary Fiction.
+Sonja is the author of several books.
+She adapted Stamped (For Kids), published by Little, Brown Books for Young Reader, which is the #1 New York Times best selling children’s book.
+She is the co-author of four books published by Heinemann: Teaching Interpretation: Using Text-Based Evidence to Construct Meaning (2014), Flip Your Writing Workshop: A Blended Learning Approach (2016), Breathing New Life into Book Clubs: A Practical Guide for Teachers (2019) and Critical Literacy: Unlocking Contemporary Fiction.

 Sonja leads presentations about literacy at national conferences and works with educators around the world providing professional development on reading and writing instruction and antiracist teaching practices.